 Persons who are homebound may benefit from Meals on Wheels.
 A noontime meal is delivered five days a week with breakfast, frozen and box meals available for evenings or weekends.
 Clients have daily contact with their meal deliverer, who is instructed to note any changes in the person’s health or living environment, as well as what to do in case of an emergency.

 Persons who can travel locally may enjoy lunch at one of several meal sites.
-Sites are based in senior centers and senior housing complexes, which may offer other activities including crafts, exercise classes, senior trips and much more.
+Sites are based in senior centers which may offer other activities including crafts, exercise classes, senior trips and much more.
 To make a reservation for lunch at one of the sites, call the site by 11am the day before you plan to come.

 Those who eat at the meal site may choose from two different entrée options.
 Choice is important for nutrition.
 An alternate dessert option to the standard dessert listed on the menu is offered.
 Typically, the alternate dessert is lower in calories, fat and simple carbohydrates.